flanksource/docs/docs/topology/references/components.md

 Components are the building blocks of a Topology.
-The comopnent specification provides a way for you to define the properties and characteristics of each Component in the Topology.
+The component specification provides a way for you to define the properties and characteristics of each Component in the Topology.

 ### Component